SophieSilver/S21BrickGame1/manual/index.md

 ![FSM diagram](FSM_transparent.svg){html: width=750px}

-The states are more thoroughly described in @ref GameState
+The states are more thoroughly described in @ref GameState.

 ### CLI